tardisgo/tardisgo/README.md

 Longer term development priorities:
 - For all Go standard libraries, report testing and implementation status
-- Improve integration with Haxe code and libraries, automating as far as possible
+- Improve integration with Haxe code and libraries, automating as far as possible - [in progress](https://github.com/tardisgo/gohaxelib)
 - Improve currently poor execution speeds and update benchmarking results
-- Research and publish the best methods to use TARDIS Go to create multi-platform client-side applications
+- Research and publish the best methods to use TARDIS Go to create multi-platform client-side applications - [in progress](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl)
 - Improve debug and profiling capabilities
 - Add command line flags to control options
 - Publish more explanation and documentation